telerik/kendo-ui-core/docs/web/grid/how-to/AngularJS/custom-edit-toolbar-button.md

 ## See Also

-Other articles on Kendo UI Grid:
+Other articles on Kendo UI Grid and how-to examples related to AngularJS:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Bind to Telerik Backend Services]({% slug howto_bindto_telerik_backend_services_grid %})